Tending the Healer

 Why I Created These Spaces

-I created these support groups and mentorship pods because I wanted a space that feels sacred, special, and soft—for the folks who spend their lives holding, helping, and healing others.
+I wanted a space that feels sacred, special, and soft—for the folks who spend their lives holding, helping, and healing others.
+These spaces are rooted in my values as a liberationist, anti-capitalist, and harm reductionist.
+They’re decolonized, anti-oppressive, and centered on care.

 We welcome neurodivergent participants and offer flexibility with camera use and processing styles.